microsoft/vscode-service-fabric-reliable-services/README.md

 2. Select the command Service Fabric: Build Application
 3. The output of the build process will be output in the integrated terminal

+   ## NOTE : Service Fabric Java applications can be developed on windows but only can be deployed onto Linux Clusters.

 ## Release Notes

 ### 1.0.0